A Warmer Than Average Winter Doesn’t Always Mean Sunshine and Blue Skies

 Winter Storm Watch:

-Winter storm conditions are possible with 36 to 48 hours.
+Winter storm conditions are possible within 36 to 48 hours.
 Review your winter storm preparation plans.
 Stay alert to changing weather reports and remember that a winter storm watch may turn into a winter storm warning over the next 48 hours.
 Change travel plans to arrive before the storm or wait until it passes.
 Watch local weather forecasts or weather websites for updates.

 Winter Storm Outlook: